ppedemon/Bluejelly/README.md

 ## Development

 Bluejelly uses [sbt][].
 Pull the code and enter sbt from the main project root folder.
-You can then pick the runtime, assembler or l4, and run the `test`s.
+You can then pick the runtime, assembler or l4, and run the tests.
 The assembler and l4 can be executed from sbt console using the `run` target, but not the runtime (it does some class loading trickery that `run` does not like).